wenerme/wener/tricks/web/framework/angular.md

     aliases: -sri, --subresourceIntegrity
   --bundle-dependencies (none, all) (Default: none) Available on server platform only.
 Which external dependencies to bundle into the module.
 By default, all of node_modules will be kept as requires.
     aliases: --bundleDependencies <value>
+  --service-worker (Boolean) (Default: true) Generates a service worker config for production builds, if the app has service worker enabled.
+    aliases: -sw, --serviceWorker
+  --skip-app-shell (Boolean) (Default: false) Flag to prevent building an app shell
+    aliases: --skipAppShell
   --stats-json (Boolean) (Default: false) Generates a `stats.json` file which can be analyzed using tools such as: `webpack-bundle-analyzer` or https://webpack.github.io/analyse.
     aliases: --statsJson